NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 careful in this region.
 The convex profile aims to increase the window very slowly at the beginning when *cwnd* is around *W<sub>max</sub>* and then gradually increases its rate of increase.
-We also call this region the "maximum probing phase", since CUBIC is searching for a new *W<sub>max</sub>*.
+This region is also called the "maximum probing phase", since CUBIC is searching for a new *W<sub>max</sub>*.
 In this region, *cwnd* MUST be incremented by